frePPLe/frepple/doc/installation-guide/linux-binaries.rst

       | Comment out the lines loading modules you are not using.

    #. | /etc/httpd/conf.d/z_frepple.conf
-      | For a standard deployment this file doesn’t need modification.
+      | For a standard deployment this file doesn't need modification.
       | It only needs review if you have specific requirements for the setup of
       | the Apache web server.